-The Arctis 3’s mid-range is good.
+The SteelSeries Arctis 3’s mid-range is good.
 The response throughout the range is fairly well-balanced and is decently near to our target curve.
 However, there’s a small bump in low-mid, which is a continuation of the high-bass, making vocals and lead instruments a bit thick and cluttered.
 There’s also an 8dB tilt favoring lower frequencies.

-The Arctis 3 have a great treble performance.
+The SteelSeries Arctis 3 have a great treble performance.
 The response is very flat and even, but gets a bit elevated around 9-10kHz.
 This bump will make some sibilants (S and T sounds) overly sharp and piercing, especially on already bright tracks.
 Note that not everyone will hear it as intensely.

 Also, their treble delivery varies noticeably across users.
 The response here represents the average response and your experience may vary.

 The imaging is great.
 Weighted group delay is at 0.27, which is within very good limits.
 The GD graph also shows that the entire group delay is below the audibility threshold, suggesting a tight bass and a transparent treble.
-Additionally, the L/R drivers of our test unit were well-matched in amplitude and phase, but had a very small mismatch in frequency.
+Additionally, the L/R drivers of our test unit were well-matched in amplitude and phase but had a very small mismatch in frequency.
 This is important for the accurate placement and localization of objects (voices, instruments, video game effects) in the stereo field.
 However, these results are only valid for our unit, and yours may perform differently.

-The Arctis 3 have a decent soundstage for closed-back headphones.
+The SteelSeries Arctis 3 have a decent soundstage for closed-back headphones.
 The shape of the PRTF response isn’t accurate but has a lot of activation, suggesting a soundstage that may feel relatively large but a bit unnatural.
 Although their closed-back enclosure results in a soundstage that may not feel as open as that of open-back headphones, they produce a pronounced dip around 10kHz that could help bring the soundstage out of the listener’s head and to the front.

 Their isolation performance is sub-par.
 In the bass range, where the rumble of airplane and bus engines sits, they don't achieve any isolation, which means they won’t be a good option for commuting and traveling.
 In the mid-range, important for blocking speech, they block about 9dB of noise, which is sub-par.
 In the treble range, occupied by sharp sounds like S and Ts and A/C noise, they achieved about 33dB of isolation, which is good.

 The SteelSeries Arctis 3 have a decent leakage performance.
-The significant portion of their leakage is spread between 400Hz and 4kHz, which is a fairly narrow range.
+A significant portion of their leakage is spread between 400Hz and 4kHz, which is a fairly narrow range.
 The overall level of leakage is also too loud.
-With the music at 100dB SPL, the leakage at 1 foot away averages at 40dB SPL and peaks at 54dB SPL, which is just about the noise floor of most offices.
+With the music at 100dB SPL, the leakage at one foot away averages at 40dB SPL and peaks at 54dB SPL, which is just about the noise floor of most offices.

-With over 40 hours of continuous playback, the Arctis 3 are among the headphones that offer the longest playback time without the need for physical AA or AAA batteries that we've tested so far.
+With over 40 hours of continuous playback, the SteelSeries Arctis 3 are among the headphones that offer the longest playback time without the need for physical AA or AAA batteries that we've tested so far.
 With such a long battery life, it's expected that they might take a bit longer to charge than most Bluetooth headphones.
-Unfortunately, they don’t automatically turn off if they are idle for a bit.
+Unfortunately, they don’t automatically turn off if they're idle for a bit.
 You can use them passively with an audio cable, though, even if their battery is dead, which is convenient.

-The Arctis 3 Bluetooth are not compatible with the SteelSeries Engine gaming software for customization options.
+The SteelSeries Arctis 3 are not compatible with the SteelSeries Engine gaming software for customization options.
 However, they still have surround sound, which you can enable in your sound settings on Windows 10 under “spatial sound”; choose Windows Sonic for Headphones.